-Having this awarenss allows a person a clearer understanding of other people’s needs.
+Having this awareness allows a person a clearer understanding of other people’s needs.
 I can better and more easily respond to others and have a better relationship.

 ① Choosing the Right Person For the Right Job

-My hairdresser has a fine sense for beauty, his hands and fingers are dexterious and he is good at composition and construction.
+My hairdresser has a fine sense for beauty, his hands and fingers are dexterous and he is good at composition and construction.

 Where can you see that?

 Look to the lower back of the head for the senses for handicraft skills.
 If this part is broad and nicely rounded it is a sign of skillful and nimble fingers and hands.
 It also shows a strong sense of family and strong sex drive.

 A protuberant area above the brows (like the Neanderthals had) implies good senses of observation and perception and a realistic view of life.